Spousal Sponsorship: Sponsor your Spouse or Partner for permanent residency in Canada

 My spouse, conjugal partner, or common-law partner has a serious medical condition, can I still sponsor them?

-As long as your spouse’s medical condition is not a danger to the public health or safety, they will likely not face any issues with their sponsorship application.
+If your spouse’s medical condition is not a danger to the public health or safety, they will likely not face any issues with their sponsorship application.

-There are three kinds of medical inadmissibility: excessive demand on health or social services, danger to public health, and danger to public safety.
+There are three kinds of medical inadmissibility: excessive demand on health or social services, danger to public health and danger to public safety.
 Medical inadmissibility for excessive demand does not apply to sponsored spouses or common-law partners.

-What are my ongoing obligations if I sponsor my spouse, conjugal partner, or common-law partner under spousal sponsorship?
+What are my ongoing obligations if I sponsor my spouse, conjugal partner, or common-law partner under the spousal sponsorship?

 When sponsoring a spouse, conjugal partner, or common-law partner, you are responsible for fulfilling the basic needs of your partner, including their everyday and health needs for three years.

 You must make sure that your sponsored spouse, conjugal partner, or common-law partner does not require social assistance from the government before signing the undertaking agreement.
-If your spouse, conjugal partner, or common-law partner does require financial help from the government, you must pay back he full amount they received while you were legally responsible for them.
+If your spouse, conjugal partner, or common-law partner does require financial help from the government, you must pay back the full amount they received while you were legally responsible for them.
 If you do not pay back the full amount, you will not be permitted to sponsor another eligible family member until you do.

 Your financial obligation will stay in effect even if: